3cqs-coder/SymBot/docs/README.md

 #### Why are my bots not starting new deals?
 - Once you have confirmed your exchange credentials are correct and there are no connectivity issues, then this could be related to your bot settings.
 For example, if you have anything set for max deals, pairs, or minimum 24h volume, these can all restrict your bot from starting new deals.
 Also if your start condition is set to anything other than ASAP, such as if you're using a trading signal, then a deal will only start once a signal received matches your bot pairs and other allowed settings.

+#### Why am I getting warning or error messages?
+- SymBot is constantly tracking exchange responses, deals, and various other things for potential issues.
+If anything is detected, alerts and warnings may be displayed in the web interface and sent via Telegram if possible.
+This might include things such as being unable to poll the exchange for pricing, buy and sell errors, or virtually any other unsuccessful responses that occur over a period of time.
+It is best to check the logs immediately when seeing any of these alerts.

+#### Why am I getting buy or sell errors?

+There are a variety of reasons you might be seeing errors when buying or selling, but these are some common situations:

+- Insufficient Funds:
+	- Ensure that you have enough funds in your trading account to execute the buy or sell order, including any fees that may be incurred.
+- Order Size Limits:
+	- Some exchanges impose minimum or maximum order size limits.
+Check the exchange documentation to see if your order size is within the allowed range.
+- API Rate Limits:
+	- Exchanges often have rate limits on API requests.
+If you exceed these limits, your requests may be rejected.
+- Authentication Issues:
+	- Ensure that you have properly configured API keys and that they have the necessary permissions for trading.
+Double-check that you are using the correct API key, secret, and passphrase if applicable.

+It is recommended to monitor your deals frequently, check logs, and if your deals continue to be unable to buy or sell, you may want to consider canceling the deal and managing the trade manually on your exchange.

 #### Why is my system suddenly using more CPU or memory?
 - SymBot is continuously monitoring and processing data from exchanges, potential signal providers you're using such as from 3CQS, accessing the database, or performing house-keeping tasks like purging old logs.
 During times of increased market volatility, more data could be coming in faster and may stay in memory for longer periods of time or as necessary.
 It is normal to see spikes in CPU or memory usage, but if either remain excessively high for extended periods of time you may want to look into it further.
 Many times upgrading your CPU, increasing system memory, or upgrading hard drive capacity tend to resolve most issues and provide much better performance and an improved trading experience.
 See also [Advanced Setup](#advanced-setup) for additional tips.

 ## Disclaimer

 All investment strategies and investments involve risk of loss.
 All information found here, including any ideas, opinions, views, predictions, forecasts, or suggestions, expressed or implied herein, are for informational, entertainment or educational purposes only and should not be construed as personal investment advice.
 Conduct your own due diligence, or consult a licensed financial advisor or broker before making any and all investment decisions.
 Any investments, trades, speculations, or discussions made on the basis of any information found here, expressed or implied herein, are committed at your own risk, financial or otherwise.

-Use at your own risk.
+By using the software, you acknowledge that you should only invest money you are prepared to lose.
+The authors and affiliates are not responsible for any trading results, and you use the software at your own risk.